NathanWEdwards/courtbot-vt-frontend/README.md

 ## required environmental variables

-can be stored in a file called `.env.local`
+can be stored in a file called `.env.local`.

 ```
 TWILIO_ACCOUNT_SID=Your-Account-SID